michaelchampion/DirectorFreeW3C/W3CandOSS.md

 ## Role of OSS browser projects
 * Big companies that control the projects do most of the implementaiton;
-* code first not spec first
+* code first not spec first; this makes it easier to get interoperability between different browser products since they either share the same "engine" codebase or at least can inspect others' code ...
 * Standards orgs coordinate /facilitate more than drive
 * But formal process documents still describe a spec-first process with multiple independent implementations necessary to advance
 * How can process describe and shape reality without rubberstamping?